djibe/recommandations-medicales/content/recommandations/infections-herpes-virus.md

 icd10 = ["B00", "B00.9", "O26.4", "A60", "A60.9", "H19.1"]
 image = true
 imageSrc = "Récidive d'herpès labial typique de la lèvre inférieure.
 This image is a work of the Centers for Disease Control and Prevention, part of the United States Department of Health and Human Services, taken or made as part of an employee's official duties.
-As a work of the U.S. federal government, the image is in the public domain." todo = "flowchart grossesse x 2 | kératite herpétique clinique, Ramsay Hunt, immunodéprimé"
+As a work of the U.S. federal government, the image is in the public domain." todo = "rankok, flowchart grossesse x 2 | kératite herpétique clinique, Ramsay Hunt, immunodéprimé"
 +++

 {{%article-summary%}}